puzzlepaint/freeage/Readme.md

 On Linux, see below for how to build the project yourself.

 Run `FreeAge.exe` (Windows) / `FreeAge` (Linux) to start the game.
+If an error like "VCRUNTIME140_1.dll not found, reinstalling may fix this problem" shows up, download and install the latest [Visual Studio redistributable files from Microsoft](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads).
+These are common DLLs that are used by many programs; sometimes such an update is required if a new version is being used.

 A settings dialog will show where you may enter your player name and adjust some preferences.
 In addition, the paths to the asset files from the original